waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Result: Gaps opened at x=2,3 (Row 6,7), x=6 (Row 8), and x=10,11 (Row 10,11).

 # Current Strategy: Enter Warehouse
 - Step 1: Defeat Burglar Duncan at (9, 12).
 (Turn 10954, Start).
-Gneiss (Lv40) is currently battling his Magmar.
+COMPLETED (Turn 10966).
-- Step 2: Navigate south through the gap at (10, 10) / (11, 11).
+- Step 2: Navigate south to explore the area below Row 11.
-- Step 3: Explore southern area (Rows 22-29) for the Warehouse entrance (Map 3_55).
+- Step 3: Locate the entrance to Map 3_55 (Warehouse).
 - Step 4: Locate the real Director in the Warehouse.

 # Lessons Learned
 - Shutter (12, 8) is a "toggle-flip" tile: S1 and S2 both affect it.
 If both are ON, it returns to OPEN.
-- Row 10 gap (x=10,11) is the primary route to the southern ladders when 3-2-1 is active.
+- Row 10 gap (x=10,11) is the primary route to the southern area when 3-2-1 is active.
-- NPC at (9, 12) is Burglar Duncan (Poison-type trainer), not a Pharmacist.
+- Burglar Duncan at (9, 12) is a Poison/Fire trainer (Koffing, Magmar).
 - Scientific Method: Observe, Hypothesize, Test, Conclude.
 (Verified 3-2-1 sequence).

 # Training & Party